 - The School District of Philadelphia administers surveys each spring to students in District public and charter schools, their parents and guardians, teachers, and principals.
-These surveys are designed to capture feedback on key topics related to school improvement.
-More information on the survey, including school-level responses to individual survey items, is available at schoolsurveys.philasd.org. - The SPR includes three metrics based on the annual survey of students: the percentage of students who gave their school the highest possible rating for climate, the percentage of high school students who report high levels of college and career readiness, and the percentage of students who rated teachers highly.
-These metrics reflect only a subset of the items on the full student survey. - The teacher rating metric is displayed on the SPR, but does not factor into a school's overall score on the SPR. - Students must be at least in grade 3 in order to take the student survey.
-Therefore, schools that do not serve any grades between third and twelfth do not receive scores for the student survey metrics. - Either at least 50 students in Grades 3-12, or at least 25% of students in Grades 3-12 whichever is greater must respond to the survey. - This threshold is intended to protect the privacy of respondents. - If the number of student participants does not meet this threshold, then the school receives a rating of 0 for both metrics. - For the SPR, the student survey metrics are calculated separately for schools that receive two SPRs.
+These surveys are designed to capture feedback on key topics related to school improvement. - The SPR includes three metrics based on the annual survey of students: the percentage of students who gave their school the highest possible rating for climate, the percentage of high school students who report high levels of college and career readiness, and the percentage of students who rated teaching and learning highly.
+These metrics reflect only a subset of the items on the full student survey. - The teaching and learning rating metric is displayed on the SPR, but does not factor into a school's overall score on the SPR. - Students must be at least in Grade 3 in order to take the student survey.
+Therefore, schools that do not serve any grades between third and twelfth do not receive scores for the student survey metrics. - Either at least 50 students in Grades 3-12, or at least 25% of students in Grades 3-12 whichever is greater must respond to the survey. - This threshold is intended to protect the privacy of respondents. - If the number of student participants does not meet this threshold, then the school receives a rating of 0 for all student survey metrics. - If fewer than 50 students in a school are eligible to participate in the survey, the metric is suppressed. - For the SPR, the student survey metrics are calculated separately for schools that receive two SPRs.
 At such schools, students in grades 9-12 are attributed to a school's High School report; and students in grades 8 or below are attributed to a school's other report type (i.e., K-8 or Middle School).